rabe42/spaceglider/Readme.md

 It is assumed, that the pilot is integrated into the machine.
 He get a 360° fisheye view from all sensor data.
-The center focus is on the area, reachable with the main guns.
+The center focus is on the area, reachable with the main weapons.

-Please be aware, that this implies not be that this is the direction, the vessel is heading to.
+Please be aware, that this implies not that this is the direction the vessel is heading to.
 As we are basically operating in space, the current direction of view can easily differ from the direction of the gun.
 An acceleration will lead to an adaption of the vectors, as the four engines are firing in exactly the opposite direction of the guns.

 These guns are two femtosecond gigawatt lasers.
-While they will be not visible for the pilots eyes, there are an indicators on the screen adapted for the pilots senses (acoustic, visual), indicating direction and hits.
+With the integration of the pilot into the vessel, the eyes and ears of the pilot were adapted, so that he can "see" the beams and "hear" a sound, any time he fires, hits or is been hitten by enemy fire.

 Spacecrafts operating deep space, are not painted somehow colorful.
-Color would just add dead weight and gain nothing in this are.
+Color would just add dead weight and gain nothing in terms of survival factors.
 (Nearer to a sun, it is of value to reflect the sun light to avoid additional need for cooling.)
 Given, the availability and durability of the material, spacecrafts are made from different carbon composites and therefore pitch black.

 # Story